 The invigilator is the person in the examination room responsible for conducting a particular examination session in the presence of the candidates.
 Invigilators have a key role in upholding the integrity of the external examination/assessment process.

-The invigilator’s role covers:
+The JCQ details the invigilator’s role as:

 - ensuring all candidates have an equal opportunity to demonstrate their abilities